 While other factors and circumstances may contribute to the penalties you face upon conviction for a theft crime, the value of the stolen property is the primary determinant as to how a guilty verdict or plea will impact your future.
 Under the Texas Penal Code, theft crimes and their penalties are generally classified as follows:

-- Property worth less than $50: a class C misdemeanor punishable by a fine of up to $500.
+- Property worth less than $100: a Class C Misdemeanor punishable by a fine of up to $500,

-Speak With a San Marcos Theft Charges Defense Attorney Today
+Speak with a Texas Theft Defense Lawyer Today

-While theft may be a common crime, that doesn’t mean it isn’t a serious one.
-Don’t take chances with your future if you find yourself facing charges for a San Marcos theft crime.
+While property offenses may be common offenses, that doesn’t mean it isn’t a serious one.
+Don’t take chances with your future if you find yourself facing charges for a Hays, Guadalupe, or Comal County theft crime.
+Whether you are in need of a shoplifting lawyer or a burglary lawyer we are here to help.
 Call the Law Office of Case J. Darwin today to arrange for your free initial consultation to discuss your situation.
 We will treat you with respect, listen to your story, and formulate a strategy to achieve the best possible outcome.